wingsuit-designsystem/wingsuit/docs/src/pages/drupal/overview/index.md

 %}
 ```

-<b>There downsides of this solution:</b>
- * You need to configure everything inside your TWIG markup.
- * You can't use `Manage Display` to configure your layout.
- * You have to check the presenter template to know which component template is included.
- * Extracting data structure and pass it to the component template is realy tricky.

 ### UI Patterns
 With UI Patterns you can get rid of the presenter templates in most of the cases.
 UI Pattern expose a component data model to drupal.
 The site builder can use the Administration UI to map drupal data fields to templates.